arthursw/wetlands/docs/shared_memory.md

 The `shared_memory_example.py` script demonstrate this.

 !!!note
+    Please see the shared memory helpers in the [`shared_memory` module][wetlands.shared_memory], even though there are not used in the examples.

+!!!note

     You need to install `numpy` to run this example, since it is used to save the resulting masks stored in the shared memory.